 If you are interested in writing to a prisoner, please read the following guidelines and send a message to Kim Mosley to get more information about being involved in prison teaching.
 Go to the Prison Volunteers Google Groups page to join the elist.GUIDELINES for Prison BuddhaPals:

 - It is highly recommended that you not reveal your address to the prisoner you are writing to.
-If AZC is conveniently located for you, then you can use its address as your return address.
+If AZC is conveniently located for you, then you can use our PO Box address: Austin BuddhaPals, PO Box 301804, Austin, TX 78703.
 The incoming letters are put in the AZC letter tray by the front door and you are notified via email that you have mail to pick up.
-You don't even have to use your full name if you'd rather not — but let the coordinator, Kim Mosley (firstname.lastname@example.org), know what name you are using so she can find you.
+You don't even have to use your full name if you'd rather not — but let the coordinator, Kim Mosley (email@example.com), know what name you are using so he can find you.

 - Prisons identify prisoners not by name but by the long number which follow their names.
 Don't leave that off when you write or your letter will probably not find its way to the recipient.

 - If a prisoner gets transferred his mail is usually not forwarded so you could be left 'hanging' through no fault of the prisoner.